quotient-im/libQuotient/README.md

   in particular):
   - GCC 11 (Windows, Linux, macOS), Clang 11 (Linux), Apple Clang 12 (macOS)
     and Visual Studio 2019 (Windows) are the oldest officially supported
-- If using E2EE (beta, as of libQuotient 0.7):
+- If using E2EE (beta, as of libQuotient 0.8):
   - libolm 3.2.5 or newer (the latest 3.x strongly recommended)
-  - OpenSSL (both 1.1.x and 3.x are known to work)
+  - OpenSSL (both 1.1.x and 3.x are known to work; 3.x is strongly
+    recommended but should match the version libQuotient was/is built with)
 - Any build system that works with CMake should be fine; known to work are GNU Make and ninja (recommended) on any platform, NMake and jom on Windows